Honda CG125

-The Honda CG125 or Honda CG is a commuter motorcycle made by Honda.
+The CG125 or Honda CG is a commuter motorcycle made by Honda.
 It was in production from 1976 to 2008 in Japan and has been in production since 1992 in Pakistan.
 The CG was originally manufactured in Japan, but the source for the global market was eventually moved to Brazil in 1985, and to Pakistan and Turkey in 1992 for the W and M models.

 The CG125 is powered by a 124 cc four-stroke, overhead valve, single-cylinder engine that has changed little over the years.

+The CG125 engine design has also been widely replicated and reverse-engineered in various countries, particularly in parts of Asia, Africa, and Latin America.
+These unlicensed or locally produced variants are commonly used in budget commuter motorcycles due to their low production cost, mechanical simplicity, and ease of maintenance, although build quality and material standards may vary compared to the original Honda-manufactured engines.

 History

 The CG125 was developed from the CB125 for developing countries' markets.
 The two models were very similar, with many parts in common.
 The main difference was in the top ends: the CB had an overhead cam (OHC).
 One fault with many Honda OHC engines of that era (generally denoted CB), was that they had poor cam-chains/tensioners and a tendency to wear the camshaft bearings if oil changes were skipped.
 The CG engine was developed specifically to address this problem (amongst others) as Honda realised that riders in developing countries performed little or no preventative maintenance.
 To make the bike more reliable with minimal servicing, the CG125 uses overhead valves (OHV) with pushrods, a washable foam air filter, and fully enclosed chain.
 The fully enclosed chain was dropped in 2004.